Dilbert66/esphome-vistaECP/README.md

 ## Wiring Notes

 * Optocouplers should have a minimum CTR of 50.
 Recommendations are the 4N35 or TLP521.
 You can vary the resistor values for the simple version but keep the ratio similar for the voltage dividers R2/R3 and R4/R5.
 R1 should not be set below 150 ohm.
 Resistor values are chosen to minimize load on ECP bus while still providing full output signals on the optocouplers.
+* My goal was to keep the design as simple as possible without causing any bus load or interference with maximum signal fidelity.
+Since the transmit circuit required high side switching I opted to use an optocoupler since I had a few on hand and it simplified the amount of components needed but proved to have it's own issues as far as CTR requirements.
+For those that would prefer not using optocouplers due to availability or other reasons, i've provided a version using transistors for the transmit circuit instead.

 ## OTA updates